1jour1vin

 Wine rated 4.2/5Wine rated 4.2/5Wine rated 4.2/5Wine rated 4.2/5Wine rated 4.2/5

-4.2/5See all 1,282 reviews
+4.2/5View all 1,284 reviews

 Maury

-Maury wine
+Maury Wine

-The small Maury wine region is located in the Pyrénées-Orientales, northwest of Perpignan, primarily within the 1,000 hectares of the commune of Maury and in certain localities of the neighboring communes of Tautavel, Saint-Paul de Fenouillet, and Rasiguères.
+The small Maury wine-growing region is located in the Pyrénées-Orientales, northwest of Perpignan, primarily on the 1,000 hectares of the municipality of Maury and in certain localities within the neighboring municipalities of Tautavel, Saint-Paul de Fenouillet, and Rasiguères.
 The vineyard is protected to the north by the Corbières mountain range and to the south by the steep foothills of the Pyrenees, forming a natural corridor 17 km long and 4 km wide.
-Of the 1,000 hectares of black soil within the appellation zone, 90% are planted with Grenache Noir, even though the A.O.C. decree requires only 70% of this variety, supplemented by Carignan and Syrah.
+Of the 1,000 hectares of black soil within the appellation’s boundaries, 90% are planted with Grenache Noir, even though the A.O.C. decree requires only a minimum of 70% of this variety, supplemented by Carignan and Syrah.
 The white wines are made from Grenache Blanc and Gris, Macabeu, Malvoisie du Roussillon, Muscat d’Alexandrie, and Petits Grains.
 Maury wines, with their deep red color, can age for 20 years or more—far longer than the minimum required by current legislation (12 months).
-The wines offered by Mas Amiel are particularly noteworthy.
-These include the Maury “Vendange,” “Récolte,” and “Vintage” wines, aged for a minimum of twelve months, which are powerful, complex wines with notes of black fruit.
+The wines produced by Mas Amiel are particularly noteworthy.
+These include the Maury “Vendange,” “Récolte,” and “Vintage” wines, aged for at least twelve months, which are powerful and complex with notes of black fruit.
 The red Maury wines, which are oxidized, feature notes of dried fruit, cocoa, and coffee.
-Maury white wines, aged for a minimum of twelve months, feature notes of white-fleshed fruits and citrus, evolving over time into aromas of jammy and honeyed fruits.
-Maury Hors d’âge wines are aged for a minimum of five years in an oxidative environment.
-Finally, Maury Rancio wines acquire their “Rancio” flavor profile through aging.
+The white Maury wines, aged for at least twelve months, feature notes of white-fleshed fruits and citrus that evolve over time into aromas of jammy and honeyed fruits.
+The Maury “Hors d’âge” wines are aged for at least five years in an oxidative environment.
+Finally, the Maury “Rancio” wines acquire their distinctive “Rancio” flavor through aging.

 Maury wine, a sweet wine native to the Roussillon region

-The Characteristics of Maury
+Characteristics of Maury

 For more information, visit the website at Maury